ljodea/dgrtwo.github.com/_posts/2017-4-27-ngrams_correlation_green_climate_fund.md

 * "financial exposure" and
 * "applicant provided".

-These are the kind of terms we'd expect to see in a cluster relating to **decisions on accreditation**!
+These are the kind of terms we'd expect to see in a cluster relating to **decisions on accreditation**.

 There are also a couple of smaller clusters: one relating to bigrams such as "fiduciary standard" and "funding allocation".
 Another one contains bigrams such as "climate resilient", "paradigm shift" and "sustainable development".
 It's a little harder to tell what these clusters represent because we have fewer "edges" to reason with.